 Target muscles: Shoulders, quads, hammies, lower back.

-How to perform: Stance is a little wider than shoulder-width.
+How to perform: Stance is a little wider than shoulder width.

 Have the kettlebell between your feet in front of you.

 Hinge your hips back and bend your knees until you grab the kettlebell.
-Keep your back neutral and your core braced.

 Extend your hips and legs, and using this momentum, pull the kettlebell up to and above chest height.